What is a Shutter Speed?

 How to Measure Shutter Speed?

 The camera shutter opens and shuts so quickly that its actual speed is measured in fractions of a second.
 The bigger the denominator, the faster the shutter speed.
-Most of the standard DSLR cameras have a Shutter Speed of about 1/4000th of a second.
+Most standard DSLR cameras have a Shutter Speed of about 1/4000th of a second.
 Other, more expensive DSLR cameras may shoot at speeds of up to 1/8000th of a second.
 These fractions are so quick that your eyes wouldn’t be able to catch anything moving at that speed.

 Different shutter speeds are used for various purposes.
 The longest shutter speed on most DSLR and mirrorless cameras is 30 seconds.
 If you take a long exposure shot with the shutter open for 30 seconds or more, you will most likely need to set the shutter speed using external remote triggers manually.